lightning/bolts/02-peer-protocol.md

 #### Rationale

 Bitcoin fees are required for unilateral closes to be effective.
-With `option_anchor_outputs`, `feerate_per_kw` is not as critical anymore to guarantee confirmation as it was in the legacy commitment format, but it still needs to be enough to be able to enter the mempool (satisfy min relay fee and mempool min fee).
+With `option_anchors`, `feerate_per_kw` is not as critical anymore to guarantee confirmation as it was in the legacy commitment format, but it still needs to be enough to be able to enter the mempool (satisfy min relay fee and mempool min fee).

 For the legacy commitment format, there is no general method for the broadcasting node to use child-pays-for-parent to increase its effective fee.